 Southeast Asia: Ten facty things

 This week our good friends at Geckos have let us in on some amazing facty things about Southeast Asia.
 Ten facty things to be precise.
 As experts of the region their tour guides know all the best haunts and have some hilarious tales to tell along the way.
-If you're planning a holiday to Southeast Asia, you should check out the incredible tours they have on offer and take note of the following fun facts about the region as well.
+If you're planning a holiday, you should check out the incredible Southeast Asia tours they have on offer and take note of the following fun facts about the region as well.

 Southeast Asia is a massive bucket of awesome.
 From the cultures and the landscapes to the food and the people: this part of the world is a firecracker - sure to leave any traveller in a state of sun-soaked ecstasy.
 Whichever part(s) you visit, you’re never far from something that has the potential to blow your mind.
 As well as all the obvious stuff, Southeast Asia has some lesser-known qualities that further punctuate the level of awesome the region operates on.
 Get your head around the following and judge for yourself: